OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 We'll be going through how to use the command line in UNIX-based file systems, acting as a foundation for our next event, Flag Fury, which is our annual Capture The Flag event.

 ## Past Meetings/Events

+**Chapter Meetup**\
+**Date & Time:** 26th November 2023, 1:00pm IST\
+**Venue:** North Avenue, Mysore\
+OWASP NIE Student Chapter conducted its Chapter Meetup.
+We discussed on potential growth strategies for our chapter and tech over lunch and we had a wonderful celebratory gathering.

 **askOWASP - Orientation Session**\
 **Date & Time:** 30th September 2023, 4:30pm IST\